This guide is the instruction manual for my motion-activated audio player software, Video Trigger.

 Syphon: Syphon is a framework that enables realtime sharing of video data between compatible applications.
 You can choose a feed from any Syphon server using the drop-down menus.

 Movie: You can record the current video input to a file and play it back later while you adjust the Video Trigger settings.
-If you’ve ever set up an interactive installation by yourself, you know what this means!
+If you’ve ever set up an interactive installation by yourself, you know why this is handy!
+If your movie has audio, you can enable/disable it here.

 Video Trigger was designed to trigger sounds, but I’m slowly making it more universal.
 In this window you can define terminal commands and attach them to zones.
 Whenever a zone is entered or exited, your command will run in the UNIX shell.
 You can trigger an Apple Script or shell script, launch an application, open a file, etc.